 The TOEFL, Test of English as a Foreign Language, is a standardized test required to enter most universities in the United States.
 It measures how well a potential student can combine reading, listening, speaking and writing skills to perform academic tasks successfully at college level.

 Each university program requires a different score in order to apply.
 For example, the University of Texas at Dallas requires a minimum score of 80 whereas Southern Methodist University requires a minimum or 90 with specific minimum sub-score requirements.

 The exam is intense, taking anywhere from three to four hours to complete.
 It is not enough to just know English to take the TOEFL, it is necessary to prepare for the type of questions and the imposed time restrictions.
-Excel English Institute has a class from Monday to Thursday from 9am to 1:30 pm solely dedicated to helping students achieve success on the TOEFL.
+We have classes solely dedicated to helping students achieve success on the TOEFL.

 TOEFL Student Highlight – Francilia Silva

 Francilia Silva is one of our TOEFL students who went on to take the TOEFL exam and scored well above the requirements of the university of her choice.
 We interviewed her a while back to ask her about her future goals, her activities in the Dallas area, and her experience at Excel Institute.

 She decided to take intensive English language courses for two main reasons.
 First, English is required as a qualification for many jobs around the world, so she wants to have a competitive advantage in the job market when she returns to her home in Brazil.
 Second, she is preparing to apply for a PhD program and eventually become a professor.